rezzraj/Artificial-Neural-Network-ANN-on-image-classification-dataset/README.md

 ## Code Highlights 💻

-Here are some of the key parts of the code that make the magic happen.
+The following sections showcase key components of the implementation.

 ### Custom PyTorch Dataset

-This class is the foundation for feeding our data into the model.
-It handles indexing and converts our data into the tensor format PyTorch loves.
+This class structures the data for use with PyTorch's `DataLoader`.
+It handles the conversion of data to tensors and provides indexed access.

 ```python
 class customDataset(Dataset):